allunite/sdk-ios/README.md

 To make it possible you would need to override system application public function and call alluniteSdk.open() as it described in "Init AllUniteSdk in application delegate" below.

 It can be useful if Application shows Terms & Conditions page that has "OK" and "No Thanks" options.
-In this case "No Thanks" button opens [app_schema]://allunite-sdk-mode?enable=false that disables AllUnite SDK functionality, "OK" button can starts matching process directly in the browser (we need to customize it first) or using alluniteSdk.bindDevice() method (see previous paragraph).

 Alternative way to switch SDK on/off is alluniteSdk.setSdkEnabled([true/false]) method.
 Method alluniteSdk.isSdkEnabled() shows you current state.